neednotapply/stable-diffusion-3-matrix-bot/README.md

    sd3bot.bat
    ```

-4. Setup the bot in Discord Developer Portal.
+4. Setup the bot in Matrix Developer Portal.
 I can't help with this so you'll have to figure it out.

 ## Usage

-- Use the `/sd3` command in Discord followed by your prompt to generate an image.
+- Use the `/sd3` command in Matrix followed by your prompt to generate an image.

 ## Contributing